Compound

 The average person spends 9 hours a day staring at screens, every day of their life.

 The omnipresence of screens in the iPhone era has cratered mental health and rewired our brains for the worse, severing us from ever living fully in the present or enjoying the moment together while compulsively addicting us to scrolling & dopamine hits which fractures our attention span to milliseconds.
+People’s attention spans and cognitive performance even degrade even just when their phone is in the same room or in their general vicinity.

 The problem is that a modern computing device has become existentially important to navigating the modern world.
 Imagine spending a whole day in NYC without a phone.
 No Ubers, Citi bike, no Google Maps or directions, no important calls/texts, etc. It’s not really possible even if all you want to do is go to the park for a day.